Skip to main content

 The Official Web Site of the State of South Carolina

-The Town of Sullivan's Island has partnered with Nixle to bring you up-to-date alerts from the Police Department and the Water & Sewer Department.
-Registration is free and you will be alerted via text message or email.
-Text our zip code, 29482, to 888777 or click here to sign up today!
+The Town of Sullivan's Island has partnered with Everbridge to bring you up-to-date alerts from the Town of Sullivan's Island.
+Registration is free and you will be alerted via text message and/or email.
+Click here to sign up today!
 NOTE: Please check with your cell phone provider for fees to receive text messages.

 Carolina Day